lsst-dm/dmtn-031/index.rst

 :math:`0.0447`.

 To test the opening angle against the current tolerance for this spoke, we compute the normalized dot-product between our source spoke to the first source spoke and do the same with the candidate reference spokes.
-We then test the difference of these two :math:`cosines`:
+We then test the difference of these two cosines:

 .. math:: cos(\theta_{src}) - cos(\theta_{ref})